gravitational/gravity/docs/6.x/cluster.md

 }
 ```

-This command displays the health status of each cluster node and the overall
+This command displays the health status of each Cluster node and the overall
-cluster health.
-In a healthy cluster the status of all health probes, individual
+Cluster health.
+In a healthy Cluster the status of all health probes, individual
-nodes and the cluster overall is `running`, and the response HTTP status code
+nodes and the Cluster overall is `running`, and the response HTTP status code
 is `200 OK`.

 If a node fails any of its health probes, the output reflects this by moving
-the failed probe status to `failed` and the node and the cluster status to
+the failed probe status to `failed` and the node and the Cluster status to
 `degraded`.
 For example, here is what the output would look like if a Docker
 process crashed on a node: